Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-2/README.md

 * Query for the `newly-opened-tcp-connection` application.
 * Query for detecting IoT devices in the network.

-### Section 1: Detecting Newly Opened TCP Connections
+### Detecting Newly Opened TCP Connections
 In part 1, we described how Sonata compiles different partitioning plans for this query in the data plane.
 We ignored how the remainder dataflow operations are performed over the packet tuples in the user space.
-We will now describe to use Sonata for expressing the query for such an application and how to run end-to-end tests for these queries.
+We will now describe how to use Sonata for expressing the query for such an application and how to run end-to-end tests for these queries.